Communication Sciences and Disorders, B.S.

 All undergraduate students begin their academic career on the Allendale Campus.
 Students in this major continue their upper division studies on the GVSU Health Campus, near the Grand Rapids Medical Mile.Format:

 - Anatomy and physiology of speech and hearing mechanism

 - Feeding and swallowing

 - Receptive and expressive language

 - Voice and resonance

-Core studies also include courses in biology, physics, psychology, statistics, research methods, and foundations in education and health care.
+Core studies also include courses in biology, physics, psychology, statistics, research methods, and foundations in education, health care, and ethics.